 In a 1992 episode of The Phil Donahue Show, American journalist and scholar Tony Brown argued that he had no interest in understanding whether or not whites liked blacks.
 He had no interest in managed societies or having to sit next to someone because they’re white.
 He was interested in being equal, and the only way you’re equal is to have power.

 That message is still relatively foreign to my community because our collective behavior isn’t conducive to obtaining power, particularly when it comes to how we rear Black boys.
 If you study any social science on tribalism, you’ll find out that to conquer a tribe, you take out the men first.
 So us not raising our sons with the understanding that they have a responsibility when they become men to compete, win, and dominate everyone to be respected is irresponsible.

-I could’ve used this post to breakdown the psychology of Black men and women in relation to our history in this country, supporting my arguments with information on how it’s affected our families.
+I could’ve used this post to break down the psychology of Black men and women concerning our history in this country, supporting my arguments with information on how it’s affected our families.
 But that would’ve been a waste of my time.
 Our sons are here, and they’re still coming.
-So doing our own independent study and telling Black boys the truth about who they are and what their role will be as Black men should no longer be a discussion.
+So doing our own independent study and telling Black boys the truth about who they are and what their role will be as Black men should no longer be up for discussion.

 If it is, we have no right to complain.

 Until Next Time…